1509cxt/Geo-TinyLLaVA/README.md

 ## Geometry Diagram Formalization Performance Evaluation
-**More details will be published once we make this paper public.**

 ## Geometry Problem Solving Performance Evaluation
-**More details will be published once we make this paper public.**

 ## Run Geo-TinyLLaVA
-**More details will be published once we make this paper public.**

 ## Train Geo-TinyLLaVA from Scrach
-**More details will be published once we make this paper public.**

 ## Acknowledgement
 The project is built on top of [InterGPS](https://github.com/lupantech/InterGPS) and [TinyLLaVA_Factory](https://github.com/TinyLLaVA/TinyLLaVA_Factory).
 Thanks for their wonderful works.